n4q7x/Ontologica/README.md

 - edit ontologies
 - add records to ontologies
 - delete records from ontologies
-- modify records in ontology
+- modify records in ontologies
 - run functions over ontologies
 - export data
 - import data

 # Design

-Ontologica aims to set a new standard for formal ontology tools in terms of usability and design.
+Ontologica aims to set a new standard for the usability of formal ontology.

 # Prototypes